Authored by the expert who managed and guided the team behind the Chile Property Pack

 Can property investment directly lead to citizenship in Chile?

-The typical pathway from initial arrival to citizenship eligibility takes around seven years: at least two years of temporary residence, then permanent residence, then five additional years before you can apply for naturalization.
+The typical timeline from initial investment to citizenship eligibility in Chile is at least seven years: roughly two years of temporary residence, then permanent residence, then five total years of residence before you can apply for naturalization.

 Is citizenship automatic after long-term residency in Chile?